-4.7.1.
+- 4.7.1.
 Robots participating in the Humanoid League competitions must not pose any danger to humans, other robots, or the field of play.
-Anyone is allowed to take every action necessary to prevent urgent harm.
+This specificially includes constructions that are objectively able to cause said dangers, for example poles sticking out of the robot.
+Anyone is allowed to take every action necessary to prevent urgent harm. - 4.7.2.

-4.7.2.
 The robots must be constructed in a way that offenses described in Section 12 are avoided.
-Robots violating above safety requirements will be excluded by the referee from the ongoing game.
+Robots violating above the safety requirements of 4.7.1 will be excluded by the referee from the ongoing game.
 They may be excluded by the league organization committee from the remainder of the tournament.